BenLambron/el-compressor/README.md

 # el-compressor
-Functions to serialize and deserialioze a valid JSON object
+Functions to serialize and deserialize a valid JSON object